Anthony Parsons

-Sir Anthony Derrick Parsons (9 September 1922 – 12 August 1996) was a British diplomat, ambassador to Iran at the time of the Iranian Revolution and Permanent Representative to the UN at the time of the Falklands War.
+Sir Anthony Derrick Parsons (9 September 1922 – 12 August 1996) was a British diplomat, ambassador to Iran at the time of the Iranian Revolution, and Permanent Representative to the UN at the time of the Falklands War.
+Known for his intelligence, wit, and skillful diplomacy, Parsons played a key role in high-profile international crises and was also a respected Arabist and academic.

 Career

-Anthony Parsons was educated at King's School, Canterbury.
-He served as an artillery officer during the Second World War and was awarded the Military Cross at the end of the war in August 1945.
-He was then given the opportunity to read Oriental Languages at Balliol College, Oxford as an apprenticeship to a career in the diplomatic service and achieved a First Class degree.
-He remained in the army to serve as Assistant Military Attaché in Baghdad 1952–54.
+Anthony Parsons was educated at King's School, Canterbury, and Balliol College, Oxford, where he studied Arabic and Turkish, graduating with First Class honours.
+He served as an artillery officer during the Second World War and was awarded the Military Cross in August 1945.
+He remained in the army to serve as Assistant Military Attaché in Baghdad from 1952 to 1954.

-Parsons joined the Foreign Office in 1954 and served in the British embassies in Ankara, Amman, Cairo and Khartoum, and was Political Agent in Bahrain 1965–69.
-He was Counsellor in the UK Mission to the United Nations in New York City 1969–71 and Under-Secretary, Foreign and Commonwealth Office, 1971–74.
+Parsons joined the Foreign Office in 1954 and held postings in Ankara, Amman, Cairo, Khartoum, and Bahrain (as Political Agent, 1965–69).
+He was Counsellor at the UK Mission to the United Nations in New York City from 1969 to 1971, and Under-Secretary at the Foreign and Commonwealth Office from 1971 to 1974.